FACTBOX - Ships held by Somali pirates

-Pirates have attacked at least 15 vessels off the coast of Somalia last month after only two in January and February.
+There have been at least 15 pirate attacks on vessels off the coast of Somalia which were reported by the International Maritime Bureau for March, after only two in January and February.
+Earlier hijackings focussed on the Gulf of Aden.

-Below are facts about the ships believed to be under pirate control and about the increase in piracy:
+Below are some of the ships believed to be still held by pirates as well as some details on the increase in piracy:

 STOLT STRENGTH: Seized November 10.
 The chemical tanker had 23 Filipino crew aboard.
-It was carrying nearly 24,000 tons of oil products.
+It was carrying nearly 24,000 tonnes of oil products.

 CHEMSTAR VENUS: Seized November 15.
-The tanker was traveling from Dumai, Indonesia, to Ukraine.
+The tanker was travelling from Dumai, Indonesia, to Ukraine.
 It had 18 Filipino and five South Korean crew.

 NAMES UKNOWN: Seized on December 10.
 Pirates hijacked two Yemeni fishing vessels with a total of 22 crew in coastal waters in the Gulf of Aden.
 Five crew reportedly escaped.

 LONGCHAMP: Seized on January 29, 2009.
 The liquefied petroleum gas tanker, built in 1990, had 13 crew on board, 12 Filipinos and one Indonesian.
-The tanker has a capacity of 3,415 tons.
+The tanker has a capacity of 3,415 tonnes.

-INDIAN OCEAN EXPLORER: Seized March 2009.
-The 35-meter boat was built in Hamburg as an oceanographic research vessel.
+INDIAN OCEAN EXPLORER: Seized March 2009: The 35-metre boat was built in Hamburg as an oceanographic research vessel.
 It accommodates around 12 passengers.
 The yacht Serenity with three people on board was seized in late February or early March.

-HANSA STAVANGER - Seized April 4, 2009.
-The 20,000-tonne German container vessel was captured about 400 miles off the southern Somali port of Kismayu, between the Seychelles and Kenya.
-The vessel had a German captain, three Russians, two Ukrainians and 14 Filipinos on board.
+HANSA STAVANGER - Seized April 4, 2009: The 20,000-tonne German container vessel was captured about 400 miles off the southern Somali port of Kismayu, between the Seychelles and Kenya.
+The ship may have carried 24 crew.
+Pirates also seized a Yemeni tug.

 -- In 2008 there were 293 incidents of piracy against ships worldwide -- 11 percent up on the year before.
 Attacks off Somalia and in the Gulf of Aden increased nearly 200 percent.